privefl/bigstatsr/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-Overall, there was 6 NOTEs:
+Overall, there were 2 NOTEs:

-* checking package dependencies ...
-NOTE
-  Package suggested but not available for checking: 'RevoUtilsMath'

-  Package only available with Microsoft R Open (to check if the user is using Microsoft R Open).

 * checking installed package size ...
 NOTE

-  - 12.7 Mb on Linux
+  - 12.6 Mb on Linux
-  -  5.3 Mb on Windows
+  -  5.6 Mb on Windows
   -  < 5 Mb on Mac

-* checking R code for possible problems ...
-[10s] NOTE FBM.code256_RC: no visible global function definition for 'new'
-  FBM_RC: no visible global function definition for 'new'

-  NOTE when using Reference Classes.

-* (on win-builder) Examples with CPU or elapsed time > 10s (x2)

-  One example that uses parallelization and takes 12 sec to run.

-* (on win-builder) * checking CRAN incoming feasibility ...
+* checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Florian Privé <florian.prive.21@gmail.com>' New submission